xlladdins/xll/docs/Excel4MacrosE-G.md

 **Related Functions**

-DEFINE.NAME   Defines a name on the active or macro sheet
+DEFINE.NAME&nbsp;&nbsp;&nbsp;Defines a name on the active or macro sheet

-GET.CELL   Returns information about the specified cell
+GET.CELL&nbsp;&nbsp;&nbsp;Returns information about the specified cell

-GET.DEF   Returns a name matching a definition
+GET.DEF&nbsp;&nbsp;&nbsp;Returns a name matching a definition

-NAMES   Returns the names defined in a workbook
+NAMES&nbsp;&nbsp;&nbsp;Returns the names defined in a workbook

-SET.NAME   Defines a name as a value
+SET.NAME&nbsp;&nbsp;&nbsp;Defines a name as a value

 Return to [top](#E)